“I’ll just have water.” He said to the waitress, returning her overemphasized smile with a curt one.

 “Oh I like onions just fine; I just don’t understand why it has to be visible.” she smiled, scooping a forkful of rice into her mouth.

 “Aaah, so you are one of those?”

 “One of what?”

 “Those that shred their onions so tiny it pretty much disintegrates in the pot.”

 “Shred ke?
 Brother, I blend.
 We have to puree that sucker before it makes it into the pot.”

 It had been a while since he did.

 The waitress returned to take the plates and once again, gave more attention to Ikenna.

-After the waitress was gone, Ikenna spoke before Ifeamaka had a chance to “it’s probably not a crush.
-Just a ruse to get a fat tip.”
+After the waitress was gone, he spoke before Ifeamaka had a chance to.
+“It’s probably just a ruse to get a fat tip.”

 “Oh come on.
 She might actually REALLY like you.”
 She teased.